Mohsin-Baloch/label-studio-frontend/README.md

 		</Labels>
 		<Audio name="audio" value="$video" sync="video" zoom="true" speed="true" volume="true"/>
 	</View>
 ```

-		This is only one time process when the project is newely created.
+	* This is only one time process when the project is newly created.

 -  ### Frame by frame shortcut keys